-The Riverside Youth Pop-Up Park will be located on the vacant site, next to Elma Turner Library on Halifax St.
+The Riverside Youth Pop-Up Park is located next to Elma Turner Library on Halifax St.

 The park is the result of a collaboration between Nelson City Council and Wakatū Incorporation, which owns the space.